ballerina-platform/module-ballerina-http/docs/proposals/introducing-initial-support-for-hateoas.md

 ## Motivation

 Hypermedia constraint is a key principle in REST for a reason.
 It brings the connectedness to a set of scattered resources.
-It also brings direction as to what might user could do next.
-Similar to Web pages REST APIs becomes self-descriptive and dynamic along with this constraint.
+It also brings direction as to what the user might do next.
+Similar to Web pages, REST APIs become self-descriptive and dynamic along with this constraint.
 Consider the below diagram which represents a set of resources in a resort reservation API.

 ![make-a-reservation-states](https://user-images.githubusercontent.com/63336800/173808358-365774ad-fd43-4dd5-82ef-b2bdb9830351.png)

-You can see that there is a set of resources but to make sense out of it you have to read some document related to this API.
+You can see that there is a set of resources but to make sense out of it you have to read some documents related to this API.
 Now consider the same REST API with the Hypermedia constraint applied to it.

 ![make-a-reservation-state-diagram](https://user-images.githubusercontent.com/63336800/173808478-5e7fefa8-ed59-4847-83ca-d60e7bfada10.png)